chaitin/xray/README_EN.md

     xray webscan --url http://example.com/?a=b --html-output single-url.html
     ```

-4. Manually specify the plugin to run this time
+4. Manually configure the plugins to run this time

    By default, all built-in plugins are enabled.
 You can specify which plugins are enabled for this scan using the following command.